IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 Time: 30 minutes

 Learn how to use IBM&reg; Bluemix&trade; DevOps Services to plan, code, build, and deploy to the IBM&reg; Bluemix&trade; platform in an agile, integrated way.
-To get the most out of this tutorial, first watch the related video created by a DevOps Services expert, Adam Archer.
+To get the most out of this tutorial, first watch the related video, which was created by a DevOps Services expert, Adam Archer.

 <img  class="inline" src="images/video_icon.png" alt="Video icon">&nbsp;&nbsp;&nbsp;<a href="https://www.youtube.com/watch?v=VJesera9jR0" target="_blank">An Overview of IBM Bluemix DevOps Services</a>